60.4.11 Deferment of Acceptance

 4.11.2 General Description

 The acceptance of an IRDA may be deferred.
-Regulation 17A.21 sets out the grounds on which a deferment request can be made.
+Regulation 17A.21 sets out the grounds on which a deferment request can be made, and on which the Registrar may defer acceptance on their own initiative.

 Regulation 17A.22 outlines the timeframe for deferment for each of the grounds.
 The holder of an IRDA, like a national applicant, can still attempt to overcome any grounds for rejection whilst the IRDA is deferred.